bigpipe/fabricator/README.md

 The module exposes a factory function which can be provided with an optional completion callback.
 Providing the callback will make the discovery asynchronous.

-The [BigPipe] project is using the fabricator to find Pages and/or Pagelets
+The [BigPipe] project is using the fabricator to find Pages and/or Pagelets.
+This gives developers using BigPipe more flexibility.
+For example, you don't have to worry about adding each Page constructor to BigPipe, simply provide the directory they reside in.

 ### Installation